vanshika-hgnis/RedditBot/README.md

 # Reddit Mistral Bot

+About
-A Reddit bot that automatically generates and posts content using Mistral AI.
+A Reddit bot that automatically generates and posts content using Mistral AI.The user can also schedules post by time slots.

 ## Features